necrashter/THE2Tester/README.md

 Currently approved dataset(s):
 * testdata1 - Approved by 3 people.
 Contains 200000 test cases.
+Each dataset has one test case per line.
+Every test case contains 3 lists, seperated by ";" (seperator is defined as a global in tester.py which can be changed easily.).
+First two lists are parameters for is_firmus function and the last list is the expected output.

 Use this command to test your code with testdata1: (again, **your the2.py file must be in the same directory**)
 ```